 At the heart of the problem is not only the increasing availability of easily accessible electronic resources, whereupon it has become so much easier for students to 'cut and paste' slabs of unedited text but it has become much easier to order a complete, bespoke piece of work from one of the many available online providers.
 This can sometimes lead to assignments being submitted that are inadequately referenced, highly unfocused or, worse still, largely or entirely someone else's work.
+The recent developments in the field of generative artificial intelligence (AI) are likely to exacerbate the problem.

 This chapter considers the various strategies currently being employed to stamp out plagiarism.
-These include the use of 'honour codes' that incorporate punitive systems to discredit plagiarists, the various proprietary and freeware packages available for the electronic detection of plagiarism.
+These include the use of 'honour codes' that incorporate punitive systems to discredit plagiarists and the various proprietary and freeware packages available for the electronic detection of plagiarism.
 More importantly it discusses some practical prevention strategies that includes designing and implementing types of assessments that make plagiarism more difficult to take place.

 The discussion will concentrate, first of all, on the defining characteristics of plagiarism and how it manifests itself in the current university environment.
 This is followed by a brief discussion on the factors deemed to be responsible for plagiarism, and the mechanisms subsequently employed by various institutions to deal with its increasing incidence.
-The discussion concludes by arguing for an integrated approach founded upon a commitment to assessment regimes that reward critical analysis rather than content regurgitation.
+The discussion concludes by arguing for an integrated approach founded upon a commitment to assessment regimes that reward critical analysis rather than content regurgitation, something that is particularly relevant in the context of AI.